tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * Values can only be assigned to variables with compatible types
 * Type coercion is done with the `as` operator
 * Casting between `object` types results in the same object if the value is the same type of a subtype of the cast type
+	* otherwise it is `null`
+* For built-in types, a forcible conversion is performed if possible, otherwise an error is raised
+* casting is recommended when working with the scene tree

 ### Constants

+`const A = 5`

 ### Functions